shamkut/who_review_bot/readme.md

 * /unregister - to unregister user
 * /next - to show the next reviewer
 * /reviewers - to show all of the reviewers
-* /skip - to skip the bot user to review for the specified number of days
+* /skip - to skip you or somebody to review for some days
+   * 7 days skipping of you example:
+      * /skip 7
-   * 7 days Alex's vacation example:
+   * 7 days skipping of Alex example:
       * /skip @alex 7
-   * to stop skipping Alex:
+   * to stop skipping:
+      * /skip 0
       * /skip @alex 0

 <h3>Notes about language support</h3>